BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

 (e.g. `connectance` or its alias `C`) and `<interaction_name>` is the full name or an alias of an interaction (e.g. `facilitation` or `f`).
-Thus if you want to set the connectance of the facilitation layer to `1.0` you can do:
+Thus, if you want to set the connectance of the facilitation layer to `1.0`, you can do:

 ```@example befwm2
 foodweb = FoodWeb([0 0 0; 1 0 0; 1 0 0]); # 2 and 3 consumes 1